Hindman's finite sums theorem and its application to topologizations of algebras: Finite sums and topologizations

-2. The procedure which embeds a~given universal algebra $(K',\Omega')$ into a~universal algebra $(K,\Omega)$ expanded to a~polyring $(K,0,+,\Omega)$ of formal sums, provides also a~natural extension of the Zariski space of any given algebra, which can be discrete, to a~non-discrete Zariski space of a~larger algebra. \end{rmrk}
+2. The procedure which embeds a~given universal algebra $(K',\Omega')$ into a~universal algebra $(K,\Omega)$ expanded to a~polyring $(K,0,-,+,\Omega)$ of formal sums, provides also a~natural extension of the Zariski space of any given algebra, which can be discrete, to a~non-discrete Zariski space of a~larger algebra. \end{rmrk}

 Recall that for a~$T_1$-space~$X$, its {\it pseudocharacter\/} at a~point $x\in X$ is the least cardinality of a~family of open sets whose intersection is~$\{x\}$, and the pseudocharacter of the whole space~$X$ is the supremum of these cardinals for all its points.
 Clearly, the pseudocharacter of~$X$ does not exceed its cardinality~$|X|$, and is~$1$ if $X$~is discrete, and infinite otherwise.
-Thus Corollary~\ref{coro non-discrete} shows that whenever $K$~is an infinite polyring endowed with its Zariski topology then its pseudocharacter is also infinite.
+Thus Corollary~\ref{coro non-discrete} shows that whenever $K$~is an infinite polyring endowed with its Zariski topology then its pseudocharacter is also infinite (and the same at all points due to Lemma~\ref{lm: zariski properties}(iv)).

-Applying the sufficient condition for topologizability of arbitrary structures given in~\cite{Dutka Ivanov} to the Main Theorem, we obtain: